-Depending on the nature of the contract, you may require the bidder to confirm they comply with certain quality management standards or hold specific certificates.

-You should ensure that any minimum standards are proportionate to the contract and are not set too high.
+Depending on the nature of the contract, you may require the bidder to confirm that they comply with certain quality management standards or hold certain certificates.
+You should ensure that any minimum standards are proportionate to the contract and are not overly onerous.

-For example, if you require BS EN ISO 9001 you should accept any accredited independent third party certificate of compliance in accordance with the relevant requirements.
-You should also accept other examples of equivalent measures provided by the bidder which proves the proposed measures comply with the required standards e.g. documented quality management policies and procedures.
+For example if you require BS EN ISO 9001 you should accept any accredited independent third party certificate of compliance in accordance with the relevant requirements.
+You should also accept other examples of equivalent measures provided that the bidder proves that the proposed measures comply with the required standards e.g. documented quality management policies and procedures.